Within (The X-Files): Reviews

 Overall, the episode received positive reviews from critics.
 Jessica Morgan from Television Without Pity gave the episode a rare "A+".
 The entry's follow-up, "Without", would also receive a second "A+", making them the only two episodes of The X-Files to receive the prestigious rating from the site.
 Entertainment Weekly reviewer Ken Tucker gave the episode a largely positive review and awarded it an A−.
 He said that Patrick's portrayal of Doggett was "hardboiled alertness," giving mostly positive reviews about his inclusion.
 Furthermore, he noted that Anderson enacted all "her queasiness" in this episode and its follow-up, "Without".
 Tom Janulewicz from Space.com also reacted positively toward the episode, enjoying the idea of making the character of Skinner into a "true" believer.
 Paula Vitaris from Cinefantastique gave the episode a more mixed review and awarded it two stars out of four.
 Vitaris criticized both the unnatural elongation of Scully's pregnancy and the glimpses of Mulder that are shown, calling both "little more than lip-service."

-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
-The two wrote that "the episode sings when it reinvents the old and introduces the new."
-However, Shearman and Pearson criticized the bringing back of Gibson Praise, noting that "the return of Gibson Praise almost derails the episode altogether […] he only manages to make an episode that seemed as if it was giving The X-Files a bold new beginning feel like it's about to offer more of the same old stooge."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five and wrote that it "sings when it reinvents the old and introduces the new."
+However, Shearman criticized the decision to bring back of Gibson Praise, noting that "the return of Gibson Praise almost derails the episode altogether […] he only manages to make an episode that seemed as if it was giving The X-Files a bold new beginning feel like it's about to offer more of the same old stooge."
 Tom Kessenich, in his book Examinations wrote a moderately positive review of the episode.
 He noted, "In many ways, 'Within' reminded us why we tune into The X-Files every week.
 However, it also reminded us why the road ahead will be difficult.
 Fox Mulder may be gone, but he will never be forgotten.
 Or replaced."